skylight-hq/skylight.digital/_projects/ct_oec_website_redesign.md

 - Supports both mobile and desktop experiences Supports incremental releases of website content so value can start being realized sooner rather than later
-- Is maintainable by internal staff through easy-to-use content management tools, [content guidelines](https://www.ctoec.org/oec-staff-website-support/style-guide/), and content design and management training
+- Can be maintained by internal staff through easy-to-use content management tools, [content guidelines](https://www.ctoec.org/oec-staff-website-support/style-guide/), and content design and management training